Enter to Win 2 Annual Passes to Biltmore!

 Maggie Valley has been a popular family resort town in the mountains of North Carolina for many years.
 It's only 35 miles west of downtown Asheville.
-It's a laid-back, "old-fashioned" town with vintage motels, fun festivals, car and motorcycle rallies, plenty of craft shops for browsing and lots of other things to do.
-Get in touch with your inner hillbilly with bluegrass music, moonshine and clogging.
+It's a laid-back, "old-fashioned" town with vintage motels, fun festivals, car and motorcycle rallies, plenty of craft shops for browsing, and lots of other things to do.
+Get in touch with your inner hillbilly with bluegrass music, moonshine, and clogging.
 Most all businesses are located along Soco Road, a five-mile stretch of US Highway 19.
-Your first stop should be the Maggie Valley Visitor Center (1110 Soco Rd), open every day with friendly and helpful locals.

 A must-see is Wheels Through Time (62 Vintage Lane - along Soco Road), an impressive motorcycle and car museum with an amazing collection of many rare items.
 They are open April-November.
 Read more.

-Plus, find many mom-and-pop motels in Maggie Valley with that authentic vintage, down-home style with much lower rates than Asheville.
+Find many mom-and-pop motels in Maggie Valley with that authentic vintage, down-home style at much lower rates than in Asheville.
 Go to the Maggie Valley website for a motel directory.

 Don't miss the longtime favorite Cabbage Rose (3388 Soco Road), a knick-knack shopper's dream complete with a Christmas Shop.
 Be careful, you could get lost in this big place packed with things you didn't know you needed!